korest/korest.github.io/_posts/2018-08-19-lombok-alternatives.md

 }
 ~~~

-<br>One more commonly used thing is serialization/deserialization of our instance to/from JSON using `Jackson` library.
+One more commonly used thing is serialization/deserialization of our instance to/from JSON using `Jackson` library.
-<br>By default serialization works, but deserialization doesn't and we can see it on the next unit test.
+By default serialization works, but deserialization doesn't and we can see it on the next unit test.
 ~~~ java
 @Test(expected = InvalidDefinitionException.class)
 public void whenUserBuilderSerializeDeserializeThenException() throws IOException {